 This article provides a guide and template to help you achieve automatic stacking of your data set in Q using R. This process can save time if you need to stack data from the same study regularly (e.g., for a tracking study).
 If you only intend to stack your data once (i.e., it’s unlikely you will need to stack data periodically) then you are likely best off using the built-in tool here: How to Stack Data Files.

 Data can be stacked when you import your data as an R Data Set.
 This requires you to write some R code to specify how the variables in the data set should be arranged to create the stacked data set.
-Below is an example of a template that you can use in Excel to help build the stacking code.
-While the template can help, it is not a one-size-fits all tool, as there are many configurations that stacked data can take.
+Below is an example of a template you can use in Excel to help build the stacking code.
+While the template can help, it is not a one-size-fits-all tool, as many configurations stacked data can take.

-Data you need to stack on a regular basis in a .sav SPSS file.
+- Data you need to stack on a regular basis in a .sav SPSS file.

 The process for adding a stacked data set to your project using R code is: